 Jennifer Brana

 I did my undergrad in computer science and computer engineering at the University of Portland.
 During my undergrad, I worked with Nathan Beckmann at Carnegie Mellon University as part of REUSE.
-I designed and formally verified a novel cache coherence protocol for near-cache accelerators and researched design methodologies for non-standard coherence protocols.
+In the past, I've work on near-data processing at AMD Research and at CMU through my work on Polymorphic Cache Hierarchies.